netdata/netdata/collectors/README.md

 - **external** plugins may be written in any computer language and are spawn as independent long-running processes by the netdata daemon.
    They communicate with the netdata daemon via `pipes` (`stdout` communication).
-   The list of netdata external plugins can be found at the [plugins.d](plugins.d/) directory.

 To minimize the number of processes spawn for data collection, netdata also supports **plugin orchestrators**.